slsheldon/ssg-bid/content/en.md

 Biodiversity Information for Development (BID) is a multi-year, €3.9 million programme funded by the [European Union](http://europa.eu) and led by [GBIF](http://gbif.org)—the Global Biodiversity Information Facility—with the aim of increasing the amount of biodiversity information available for use in scientific research and policymaking in the [‘ACP’ nations of sub-Saharan Africa, the Caribbean and the Pacific](http://www.acp.int/content/secretariat-acp).

-Projects funded through the first call for proposals for sub-Saharan Africa have been selected: [see the projects](http://www.gbif.org/programme/bid/all-projects).

-GBIF will issue calls for proposals in the Caribbean and Pacific Islands in late August or early September 2016.
+GBIF is now inviting calls for proposals in the Caribbean and Pacific.

+The first phase of project funding from BID provided [nearly €1 million to 23 projects in sub-Saharan Africa](http://www.gbif.org/newsroom/news/first-bid-grants-for-africa).
+Recipients include 34 organizations from 20 African countries, whose projects earned selection by an international panel from an initial pool of 143 initial proposals.
+[See all the projects](http://www.gbif.org/programme/bid/all-projects).

 A final call for African ACP countries is expected to follow in 2017.

 -----------------